ArshGum/ArshGum/README.md

 - 👋 Hi, I’m @ArshGum
 - 👀 I’m interested in web and app development
-- 🌱 I’m currently learning ython and Java
+- 🌱 I’m currently learning python and Java
-- 📫 You ca reach me on
+- 📫 You ca reach me on linkedin at ArshGum
+-    I love learning new things

 <!---
 ArshGum/ArshGum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.